-- Amortised cost

-- Fair value through other comprehensive income (FVOCI), and

-- Fair value through profit or loss (FVPL),
+- Amortised cost, and - Fair value through profit or loss (FVPL),

-The Council's business model is to hold investments to collect contractual cash flows.
-Financial assets are therefore classified as amortised cost, except for those whose contractual payments are not solely repayment of principal and interest (i.e. where the cash flows do not take the form of a basic debt instrument.
+The Council's business model is to hold investments to collect contractual cash flows, financial assets are therefore classified as amortised cost, except for those whose contractual payments are not solely repayment of principal and interest (i.e. where the cash flows do not take the form of a basic debt instrument.